Pratik373/Predictive-Modeling-of-Podcast-Engagement-using-Machine-Learning/README.md

 ## 📈 Evaluation Metric

-The model is evaluated using **Mean Average Precision at K (MAP@5)** — suitable for ranking predicted engagement levels.
+The model is evaluated using **RMSE and R2score** — RMSE effectively measures the average magnitude of prediction errors, providing insight into how close the predicted engagement levels are to the actual values, while R² score indicates how well the model explains the variability of the engagement data, making both metrics suitable for assessing and ranking predicted engagement levels accurately..

 ---